-Certification (1) or Certification (2) Select th ne appropriate responses in the appli icable Ce rtification: Certification (1): us Equal Employment Opportunity Performance ractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) deve 41C.F.R. §60-2 and/or 60-4; eloped a nd filed an Affirmative Action Program pursuant to (b) (HAVE / HAVE NOT) partic opportunity clause; ipated in a previous contract or subcontract subject to the equal OR (c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Office Federal Contract Compliance, or the Equal Employment Opportunity Commission, all reports under the applicable filing requirements, Certification (2): ertification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposa (CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEC 1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, of qualifies for an exempted status under 41 C.F.R. §60-1.5.
+Certification (1) or Certification (2) Select th ne appropriate responses in the appli cable Ce rtification: Certification (1): us Equal Employment Opportunity Performance ractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) developed and filed an Affirmative Action Program pursuant to 41C.F.R. §60-2 and/or 60-4; (b) (HAVE / HAVE NOT) participated in a previous contract or subcontract subject to the equal opportunity clause; OR ne Equal Joint Reporting Committee, the Director of Office of Employment Opportunity Commission, all reports due Certification (2): ion (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal, (CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO-1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies for an exempted status under 41 C.F.R. §60-1.5.
 I FURTHER CEIthis project.
-RTIFY that the above Certification will be n nade part of any Subcontract Agreement involved with Executed on Signed: Title: (Officer/PROPOSER) Compar y: Address :
+RTIFY that the above Certification will be n nade part of any Subcontract Agreement involved with Executed on Signed: Title: (Officer/PROPOSER) Compan y: Address :